AWS IoT Greengrass recently announced a major version release. You can learn more about the new features in our documentation.

-Local processing with AWS Lambda
+Local processing with Amazon Lambda

-Local support for AWS IoT Device Shadows
+Local support for Amazon IoT Device Shadows

-AWS IoT Greengrass also includes the functionality of AWS IoT Device Shadows.
+AWS IoT Greengrass also includes the functionality of Amazon IoT Device Shadows.
 The Device Shadow caches the state of your device, like a virtual version or “shadow,” of each device that tracks the device’s current versus desired state and synchronizes that state with the cloud when connectivity is available.

 Local resource access

-AWS Lambda functions deployed on an AWS IoT Greengrass Core can access local resources that are attached to the device.
+Amazon Lambda functions deployed on an AWS IoT Greengrass Core can access local resources that are attached to the device.
 This allows you to use serial ports, peripherals such as add-on security devices, sensors and actuators, on-board GPUs, or the local file system to quickly access and process local data.

 AWS IoT Greengrass ML Inference